-Hands-on experience is a core component of our curriculum and complements classroom learning.
+Hands-on experience is a core component of the UC Law curriculum and complements classroom learning.
 Clinics provide students with unique opportunities to develop practical skills under the close supervision of a faculty member and other legal professionals.

 The Domestic Violence and Civil Protection Order Clinic provides experience in practicing law and trial advocacy in the context of domestic violence.
 Third year law students develop the skills necessary for effective client representation, including interviewing, investigation, negotiation, drafting pleadings and correspondence, and direct and cross-examination.